bezsahara/minikotlin/readme.md

 ```

 ### Gradle plugin
-**Note:** plugin is currently being published, so it might not be available right now!

 You can use Gradle plugin, that allows compile-time code generation.
 It is available on Gradle Plugin Portal.
 Just add this to your build logic: